iamrdn/ordina-jworks.github.io/_posts/2019-01-14-keycloak-workshop.md

 ...
 ```

-Next create a config file where we specify our KeyCloak realm and clientId
+Next create a config file where we specify our KeyCloak realm and ClientId

 **Auth-password.config.ts**